 This is just a summary of the additional features.
 For more information, see our additional review notes.

 The controls are easy to access and easy to use.
 The monitor uses a joystick control, similar to LG monitors like the 27UK650.

 We tested the Aorus AD27QD, which is the only size available, and the only monitor made by Gigabyte's Aorus gaming division.

 If someone comes across a different type of panel or if their AD27QD doesn't correspond to our review, let us know and we will update the review.
 Note that some tests, such as the gray uniformity, may vary between individual units.

 The AD27QD we reviewed was manufactured in Dec.
 2018.

 The Aorus AD27QD is an impressive gaming monitor at an aggressive price, and has some great additional features.
-See our recommendations for the best gaming monitors, the best 1440p 144Hz monitors, and the best monitors for photo editing.
+See our recommendations for the best gaming monitors, the best 1440p 144Hz monitors, the best 1440p gaming monitors, and the best monitors for photo editing.